Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Introduction

-We come to the conclusion that their statistics arguments are not convincing, and hence we cannot accept an important part of the proof in {\bf W}.
-Moreover, even if the seafood market could be established as the ``center'', causal inference would still be unjustified (see e.g.\ \citeauthor{DablanderHinne}, \citeyear{DablanderHinne}); centrality does not imply causality \citep{Walker2022b}.
-This does, of course, not mean that we reject the zoonosis hypothesis; we just consider the question of which of the two hypotheses is true to be still open.
+The discussion in the following sections will lead to the conclusion that their statistics arguments are not convincing and do not provide sufficient evidence supporting the claim that the Market was the early epicenter.
+Our disapproval of {\bf W}'s approach does, of course, not mean that we reject the zoonosis hypothesis; we just consider the question of which of the two hypotheses is true has not been answered by the analysis of these spatial data.